EmaSzum/MNM_Lab-ANN_Instructions/README.md

 `conda install tf`

 ### Create a New Environment
 The ANN will only run if a specifalized python environment is created.
 Attempting to run the ANN is the base environment will result in errors.
-Firsy, create this environment by running the command:
+First, create this environment by running the command:
 `conda create --name tf tensorflow`
-After creating the environment, make sure that you are operating out of it by running:
+After creating the environment, make sure that you are operating through it by running:
 `conda activate tf`
 You will know if you are successful if the blue dot switched from the base environment to the tf environment.

 ### Install Additional Libraries
 Install any additional libraries within the tf environment.
 The following were libraries I had to install, but you may need to install more:
 `conda install conda-forge::pymatgen`
 `conda install anaconda::scikit-learn`